tapis-project/documentation/source/technical/files.rst

 -----------------------------
-File Sharing
+File Path Sharing
 -----------------------------

 In addition to fine grained permissions support, Tapis also supports a higher level approach to granting access.
 This approach is known simply as *sharing*.
 The sharing API allows you to share a path with a set of users as well as share publicly with all users in a tenant.
-Sharing a path grants READ access to the path.
+Sharing a path grants users READ access to the path or, in the context of running a job, it grants users READ and MODIFY access to the path.

 Please note that the underlying host associated with a system typically also has it's own access controls.